Transfer to Harvard and Change of Level

 As a transfer or a change of level student, you may travel outside the U.S. during the transfer or change of level process under the following circumstances:

-- You will need your newly-issued Harvard Form I-20 or DS-2019 to re-enter the U.S., if the transfer has already been processed.
-Please ensure that your admissions office will send the Form I-20 or DS-2019 to you abroad if you will not be in the U.S. at the time of the transfer or change of level.
+- You will need a printed copy of your newly-issued Harvard Form I-20 or DS-2019 to re-enter the U.S. if the transfer has already been processed.

 - You do not need to pay the SEVIS fee again.